Determining the Anisotropic Exchange Coupling of CrO_2 via First-Principles Density Functional Theory Calculations: Exchange Interactions in C r O

 Using a least-squares technique for overdetermined systems of equations,\cite{Williams} we can write

 where $\overline{J}$ is the calculated $J$ column vector, $\sigma$ is the error in the fit, and

-We summarize the calculations performed within GGA and LSDA+U for experimental and relaxed lattice parameters using both the supercell method in Table~\ref{tab:everything} Throughout this work, the terms ``experimental'' and ``relaxed'' as they appear in this table denote structures with the experimental and the GGA- or LSDA+U-relaxed lattice parameters, respectively.
+We summarize the calculations performed within GGA and LSDA+U for experimental and relaxed lattice parameters using the supercell method in Table~\ref{tab:everything}.
+Throughout this work, the terms ``experimental'' and ``relaxed'' (in the sense used in Table \ref{tab:everything}) denote structures with the experimental and the GGA- or LSDA+U-relaxed lattice parameters, respectively.

 The results of the calculations for the three cases are summarized as follows: in each case, we find a near-perfect fit to the cosine function, provided that we restrict the fit to small angles (less than or equal to $60^\circ$), as we did with the original calculations.
-We can see clearly in Table~\ref{tab:everything} the anisotropic nature of the exchange, which is to be expected given the shape of the cell.
+We can see the anisotropic nature of the exchange clearly in Table~\ref{tab:everything}, which is to be expected given the shape of the cell.
 Most interestingly, we find that the interaction between Cr neighbors along the (100) or (010) directions (parallel to the $a$ or $b$ axes) is antiferromagnetic.
 However, the strength and multiplicity of the other interactions is sufficient to lead to a ferromagnetic ground state.
 Considering the dependence on lattice parameter, we notice that the (001) and (111) interactions seem to be almost unchanged with the small (0.6\%) change in lattice constant.
 Somewhat surprisingly, however, the (100) interaction (calculated within the GGA) increases (becomes more positive) by more than an meV under this small expansion of the lattice.
-We also note that the LSDA+U calculations predict a positive, though nearly vanishing, $J_{100}$.
+We also note that the LSDA+U calculations predict a smaller (in magnitude), though still negative, $J_{100}$.